 - It isn’t known whether or not you will be able to submit the basic information now and update it later if there is government clarification and guidance in the future, and whether or not that would affect your place in line.
 That may also vary by lender.

 - The phrasing of the language of the Treasury department summary document above seems (incorrectly) imply that contractors can be counted as employees.
 Section 2(h) of the final SBA PPP rules (https://home.treasury.gov/system/files/136/PPP–IFRN%20FINAL.pdf) and the Department Commerce Department document above make it clear that contractors are not to be counted as employees in the compensation or employee count numbers of small business applications.

-- The 25% on top of “payroll costs” is embedded in the “Multiply by 2.5” application form calculation, as an extra cost buffer (for rent, utilities, etc.), and does not require that you gather specific documentation of such costs for the application.
+- The 25% on top of “payroll costs” is embedded in the “Multiply by 2.5” application form calculation, apparently as an extra cost buffer, and does not require that you gather specific documentation of such costs.
 Banks, however, may or may not require additional information.

 - Based on information gathered from an accounting firm, we’re told that compensation numbers can/should be based on “W2 Box 5 Medicare Wages and Tips,” which implies that bonuses can also be included, but comp is still subject to a $100k annual per person cap.
-Non-W2 owners would use income numbers from tax returns, and tax return form documentation, if any, may vary by lender.
+Non-W2 owners would use income numbers from tax returns, and tax return form requirements may vary by lender.

 - PPP loans will be forgiven if the requirements are followed, see the first set of links above for details.
-Requirements primarily involve spending the loan on the same types of costs outlined in what are allowable “payroll costs” and rent, utilities, as referenced above.
+Requirements primarily involve spending the loan on the same types of costs outlined in what are allowable “payroll costs” referenced above.